NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 python /root/src/02_evaluate_mutator.py --input_path=/root/data/generated_data/complete_testcases --save_path=/root/data/mutation_result
 ```

-Note that the mutator works when the test case contains APIs.
-If the test case to be mutated does not contain any API, it will yield `This test case can not be mutated.` In that case, re-run the generator to generate a new test case.
+Note that the mutator works only when the test case contains APIs.
+If the test case to be mutated does not contain any API, it will yield `This test case fails to be mutated as it does not contain any API.` When all test cases are mutated, you could see the number of test cases that are mutated successfully.

 ## Demonstration of Differential testing